sojoe02/RANA/README.md

   <img src=https://raw.githubusercontent.com/sojoe02/RANA/master/images/ranalogo.png />
 </p>

+# DISCLAIMER

+**Rana development has been in a bit of a hiatus, and its development branch (and branches in general) is a mess.
+Development is starting up again now.
+Rana is facing some big changes fx.
+Qt is going to be removed and the client part of its implementation will change codebase to something else (C# mono).**

+**You can follow the development of 'new Rana' in branch future.**

+**I will do bugfixes only in branch master.**

 # Description

 Rana is a multi agent system simulator that is designed and implemented to support the high precision needed to perform real-time multi agent communication simulations.
 This entails support for real-time agent actions and event propagation.